HySonLab/BioMedKG/README.md

 Paper: https://arxiv.org/abs/2501.01644

+* Accepted for publication at Frontiers in Systems Biology
+* Presented at BIOKDD 2025 in Toronto, Canada

 ## Abstract

 Biomedical Knowledge Graphs (BKGs) integrate diverse datasets to elucidate complex relationships within the biomedical field.
 Effective link prediction on these graphs can uncover valuable connections, such as potential novel drug-disease relations.
 We introduce a novel multimodal approach that unifies embeddings from specialized Language Models (LMs) with Graph Contrastive Learning (GCL) to enhance intra-entity relationships while employing a Knowledge Graph Embedding (KGE) model to capture inter-entity relationships for effective link prediction.
 To address limitations in existing BKGs, we present PrimeKG++, an enriched knowledge graph incorporating multimodal data, including biological sequences and textual descriptions for each entity type.
 By combining semantic and relational information in a unified representation, our approach demonstrates strong generalizability, enabling accurate link predictions even for unseen nodes.
 Experimental results on PrimeKG++ and the DrugBank drug-target interaction dataset demonstrate the effectiveness and robustness of our method across diverse biomedical datasets.